turingschool/backend_mod_1_prework/section2/reflection.md

 ```

 1. Why might you want to use an if-statement?

 If-statements help you build logic into your program.
-You're giving conditions that allow the user's input to influence the result.
-If statements tell the program to check if the conditions you've set are true.
-If they are untrue, the program will skip that condition and check out the next.
+You're giving conditions that new arguments can influence to give different results.
+If statements tell the program to check if the conditions you've set are true and do a certain action.
+If the conditions are untrue, the program will skip that condition and check out the next.

 1. What is the Ruby syntax for an if statement?

 In Ruby, conditional statements are written in this syntax:

 ```ruby